zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

   cubicweb-ctl newcube myblog

-This will create in the cubes directory (:file:`/path/to/forest/cubes` for source installation, :file:`/usr/share/cubicweb/cubes` for debian packages installation) a directory named :file:`blog` reflecting the structure described in :ref:`cubelayout`.
+This will create in the cubes directory (:file:`/path/to/forest/cubes` for source installation, :file:`/usr/share/cubicweb/cubes` for Debian packages installation) a directory named :file:`blog` reflecting the structure described in :ref:`cubelayout`.